What to Include in a Daily Schedule for a 5 Year Old

 • Draw with sidewalk chalk on the driveway.

-4. Local library
+Local library

-Your local library likely hosts many activities throughout the week, from crafts to magic shows to story time.
+Your library likely hosts many activities throughout the week, from crafts to magic shows to story time.
 Find a few libraries you enjoy visiting and note their activities on your calendar.

-5. Chores
+Chores

-It’s never too early to include your 5 year old with chores around the house!
-She might enjoy being assigned responsibilities she’s never done before.
+It’s never too early to get kids to do chores around the house!
+Your child can enjoy being assigned responsibilities she’s never done before.

 If she’s in school, show her how to pack her lunch and school bag in the mornings.
 Ask her to wipe the dinner table after meals.
+And remember to praise her efforts more so than a perfect finished result.

-6. Learning activities
+Learning activities

-As you’re walking around the neighborhood, count how many flowers she can find, and in what colors.
+Learning activities can be incorporated throughout the day simply by engaging and talking with her.
+As you walk around the neighborhood, count how many flowers she can find and in what colors.
 Describe how they’re similar or different (“That white flower is much smaller than the yellow one we saw earlier”).

-7. Errands
+Errands

 Yes, you can still run errands with your child without overwhelming him or feeling like he’s not getting something out of it.

 Lastly, you can also combine a difficult errand with a special treat.
-Maybe you’ll go to the hardware store, then order smoothies after.
+Maybe you’ll go to the hardware store, and then order smoothies after.

-8. Screen time
+Screen time

 Does your child have screen time during the day?
-To avoid power struggles, establish rules about how long she can use gadgets or have some TV time.
-She might also have responsibilities she needs to complete before having the privilege of screen time.
+To avoid power struggles, establish rules about how long she can use gadgets or watch television.
+For instance, that might be 30 minutes of television during school days, whereas you might be more lenient with watching a movie on weekends.

-9. Bedtime routine
+Bedtime routine

 Start by doing the same rituals in the same order at the same time.
 For instance, brushing her teeth can start at 6:45pm every night.
 That’s always followed by taking a bath and changing into her pajamas.
-After that, it’s reading four books in her bed, and so forth.
+After that, it’s reading four books in her room, and so forth.

 Your 5 year old can still benefit from having a daily schedule.
 It’s not always about rigid routines or packing your day, but having predictability and consistent activities.